jiantang99/kipo/README.md

 This would allow the LLM to be more accurate when producing the top 3 categories that the text query might be related to.

 ## How to run application
+1. Clone this repository onto your machine
-1. Install dependencies (pip install -r requirements.txt)
+2. Install dependencies (pip install -r requirements.txt)
-2. Ensure terminal is inside the root directory of this project
+3. Ensure terminal is inside the root directory of this project
-3. Export ORGANIZATION_KEY as the openai organisation key, and OPENAI_API_KEY as the openai api key as environment variables
+4. Export ORGANIZATION_KEY as the openai organisation key, and OPENAI_API_KEY as the openai api key as environment variables
-4. Run python app.py
+5. Run python app.py